paulnicolet/ADA-Project/design.md

 ## Detecting Flows
 ### Detection strategy
 *When can we say that someone is moving in a flow ?*

+** Potential idea:**
+- A flow should not be determined by only one person.
+Assuming the path of one person at a certain time, we need to see whether several people use the same path.
+- Additionaly, since flows depend on the time and date at which the map is visualized, only paths that occur within a certain period should be taken into account when building a flow.

 * Tweet in location A, in location B, how often ?
 Per day ?
 Per week ?
 * Which direction ?
 Starting point is early tweet, if 2 tweets in the same day.
 Otherwise harder...
 Can we assume someone goes from the smallest to the biggest city between A and B ?